MagicDogGuo/MyBlogPost/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one is included in the project).
+This project is licensed under the MIT License - see the `LICENSE` file for details.